eraybasar/pesdk-docs/_guides/html5/v4-DesktopUI/introduction/getting_started.md

     var container = document.getElementById('editor')
     var editor = new PhotoEditorSDK.UI.DesktopUI({
       container: container,
-      license: 'YOUR_LICENSE', // <-- Please replace this with your license
+      license: 'YOUR_LICENSE', // <-- Please replace this with your license.
+Please make sure this is in *string* format, not *object*.
       assets: {
         baseUrl: '/assets' // <-- This should be the absolute path to your `assets` directory }